 The rise of various advanced technologies continues to evolve the manufacturing space.
 In so doing, there is an increased potential to eliminate quoting delays and improve prototype manufacturing techniques.
 The visibility of orders within the supply chain becomes a lot more straightforward.
 Also, customers can manage their orders from anywhere via a convenient platform.

-RapidDirect, for example, now combines the latest Big Data analytics, software, and hardware to enable the Industry 4.0 integration.
+RapidDirect, for example, now combines the latest Big Data analytics, software, and hardware to enable Industry 4.0 integration.
 This way, there is a guarantee for innovative approaches and best practices.
 It, in turn, results in smarter production and ensures cost-efficiency of low-volume plastic parts production.

 With on-demand manufacturing, customers can order precise small series injection molding parts.
 The quantity on order will satisfy immediate production requirements.
 This will address several pain points regarding lead time, communication, design for manufacturability (DFM), and cost.
 With digital technology becoming central to the industry, on-demand manufacturing is leading a decent revolution.